-Trendline (trendline) is a basic tool in technical analysis.
-It highlights a trend or range of price movements.
+Trendline (trend line) is a fundamental tool in technical analysis.
+It highlights a trend or range of price movement.

-If you know it support and resistance are the horizontal areas on the chart to show potential buying and selling pressure, as for the trendline, the concept is quite similar.
+If you know support and resistance are horizontal areas on the chart to represent potential buying and selling pressure, the same goes for trendlines, the concept is quite similar.
 The difference is that the trend line is diagonal.

-Instead of looking at the effect of past trading and trading principles, analysts look for price action.
+Instead of looking at past performance and trading principles, analysts look for trends in price action.
 Trendline helps them analyze the direction and speed of market prices.

 Describe it as the chart below:

-- The rising trendline links from lower points to higher positions.
+- An ascending trendline connects lower points to higher positions.

-- The decreasing trendline is connected from higher points to points with lower positions.
+- A downtrend line is connected from higher points to lower positions.

 How to draw Trendline

-- The sideways trend (Price is in a certain range).
+- The trend is sideways (Price is within a certain range).

-The steeper the trendline, the more that trend is.
-The stronger the trend, the lower the credibility because the trend is more likely to break and form another trend.
+The steeper the trendline, the stronger the trend.
+The stronger the trend, the less reliable it is because the trend is easy to break and form another trend.

-A strong trend can be defined as: Price hits the trend line multiple times without being broken.
-(This is similar to support and resistance.)
+A strong trend can be defined as: Price touches the trendline many times without breaking.
+(This is the same as support and resistance right).

 - The trendline is below the price.

-- Need at least 2 points which are 2 bottoms, the bottom is higher than the previous bottom.
-If the price touches the trend line repeatedly for a long time.
-This trendline represents the support level, where you can look for buying opportunities, or long orders.
+- Need at least 2 points is 2 bottoms, the back bottom is higher than the previous one.
+If the price touches the trendline many times over a long period of time.
+This trendline represents the support level, where you can look for buying opportunities, or enter a long position.

-- Putting it together will create an uptrend.
+- Putting it together will form an uptrend.

-- Need at least 2 points as 2 vertices, lower peak is lower than previous peak.
-If the price touches the trend line repeatedly for a long time.
-This trendline represents the resistance level, where you can look for opportunities to sell, or on short orders.
+- Need at least 2 points is 2 vertices, the latter vertex is lower than the previous vertex.
+If the price touches the trendline many times over a long period of time.
+This trendline represents resistance, where you can look for opportunities to sell, or enter a short position.